The Dolly Parton Diet Soup

 Does it make you crap your pants?
 Once you lose weight, can you keep it off?

-We are sure there are people out there that have searched it and want to know, so we are doing a social experiment.
+We are sure there are people out there that have searched for it and want to know, so we are doing a social experiment.
 I will be recording everything I eat during the diet (even if I cheat) and will include any form of exercise I do.

 - 1 package dry onion soup mix (Lipton’s makes some)